nightscout/nightscout.github.io/docs/vendors/raspberry-pi/raspberry-pi.md

 To start the Docker containers with logging run `docker compose up` Once you've ran the command you should see something like this:

-You'll see that three different images are being installed, with three separate containers eventually running.
+You'll see that two different images are being installed, with two separate containers eventually running.
 The first container is Nightscout, which is the container running the actual web services so you can actually visit and see the site from your web browser.
 The second container is the MongoDB container.
 MongoDB is the database that Nightscout uses, and this is where all your glucose readings will be stored.
-The last container is for something called Traefik.
-Traefik is reverse proxy / load balancer.
-Basically, it'll make external access to the Nightscout site much easier to set up.
 ![rp](./img/RP26.png)

 This is downloading the latest Nightscout and MongoDB images and then having it all installed and set up for you!
 Everything is done automatically, which is why Docker is so awesome!